-In December 2020, we sold two franchise licenses at \$39,900 and \$29,900 each (which reflects the \$10,000 multi-unit discount for the second license per the Franchise Disclosure Document) to Marshall Gramm, who is a family member of the Managing Partner of Bandera Partners LLC.
-Bandera Partners LLC was a beneficial holder of more than 5% of our outstanding common stock (approximately 17% as of December 31, 2022).
-The transaction involved terms no less favorable to us than those that would have been obtained in the absence of such affiliation.
-Although we have no way of estimating the aggregate amount of franchise fees, royalties, advertising fund fees, IT related income and computer software fees that Mr. Gramm will pay over the life of the franchise licenses, Mr. Gramm is subject to such fees under the same terms and conditions as all other franchisees.
-Mr. Gramm paid \$34,262 and \$11,046 in 2022 and 2021, respectively, for such royalties and other fees.
+In December 2020, we sold two franchise licenses at \$39,900 and \$29,900 each (which reflects the \$10,000 multi-unit discount for the second license per the Franchise Disclosure Document) to Mr. Marshall Gramm, who is a family member of Mr. Jefferson Gramm.
+In April 2020 and 2021, we sold two franchise licenses at \$39,900 and \$29,900, respectively (which reflects the \$10,000 multi-unit discount for the second license per the Franchise Disclosure Document), to a franchise of which Mr. Jefferson Gramm is a 50% co-partner in the business.

+These transactions involved terms no less favorable to us than those that would have been obtained in the absence of such affiliation.
+Although we have no way of estimating the aggregate amount of franchise fees, royalties, advertising fund fees, IT related income and computer software fees that these franchisees will pay over the life of the franchise licenses, the franchisees affiliated with Mr. Gramm are subject to such fees under the same terms and conditions as all other franchisees.
+These franchisees affiliated with Mr. Gramm paid \$124,275 and \$92,767 in 2023 and 2022, respectively, for such royalties and other fees.